StephShobiye/lwl-blog/_posts/2026-03-18-prevention-bridging-progression-aln.md

 description: "What happened at our first cross-sector community briefing and why early navigation matters for families navigating the ALN system."
 ---

 ## What happened at our first cross-sector community briefing

 Learn Without Limits CIC hosted its first cross-sector community briefing, bringing together voices across education, health, community support and lived experience.

 What was planned as a short 40-minute session became something more significant:

-The start of a shared conversation about where the ALN system is breaking down and how earlier support can change outcomes for families.
+the start of a shared conversation about where the ALN system is breaking down and how earlier support can change outcomes for families.

 ---